The only Pacific Rim Film Festival in the world is moving ONLINE in 2020!

 - - -

 • The CINESPARK production program is open to anyone residing on Vancouver Island or the Gulf Islands.
-Eligibility will be determined by the address stated in the submitter's FilmFreeway profile.
+Eligibility will be determined at the script stage by the address stated in the submitter's (Writer's) FilmFreeway profile, and for the pitch competition by the address provided for the other team members (Director, Producer).

 • Entrants must submit a complete short film script in standard screenplay format.
 THE WRITER'S NAME AND CONTACT INFO MUST BE REMOVED.

 • You may submit as many scripts as you wish, but only one script per writer/submitter will be allowed in the Top 5.